-Located at the heart of the 900 acres commonly known as the Medical Center, UT Health San Antonio is the premier academic health institution of the seventh largest city in the country.
-The interdisciplinary basic and clinical research across the institution's five schools (Medicine, Dentistry, Nursing, Health Professions, and Graduate) placed San Antonio among the top 3 Texas cities for funding from the National Institutes of Health in FY17.
+Located at the heart of the 900 acres commonly known as the South Texas Medical Center, UT Health San Antonio is the premier academic health institution of the seventh largest city in the country.
+The interdisciplinary basic and clinical research across the institution's five schools (Medicine, Dentistry, Nursing, Health Professions, and Graduate) placed San Antonio among the top 3 Texas cities for funding from the National Institutes of Health in FY18.